pieterberg/Smartie-Sorter/components.md

 ### 1.3.
 3D Printed Components

-The 3D printed components were printed using a Zortrax M300 3D printer using:
+The mini arcade game enclosure's 3D printed components were printed using a Zortrax M300 3D printer using:

 - White PLA filament